See all > General health

 With so much overlap between the two, it’s little wonder that the average woman has trouble attributing her symptoms to menopause or thyroid issues.
 Whatever their cause, however, symptoms aren’t likely to disappear on their own.

 Most hormonal issues require intervention which is why it’s so crucial to speak with a doctor if you’re experiencing symptoms.
 Connecting with a medical professional ensures you receive the appropriate testing and a clear diagnosis.
-From there, you can discuss the treatment options that will best support your goals.
+From there, you can discuss the treatment options for both menopause and thyroid conditions that will best support your goals.

 If you think you’re experiencing symptoms related to your thyroid or to menopause, help is available.
 Speak with a primary care providers on Maple today to discuss the testing and treatment options that are right for you.